steffitan23/cubstart-website/public/content/course-info.md

 **Web**: You are allowed up to **4 unexcused absences across lectures and labs**.

-**iOS**: You are allowed up to **2 unexcused absences across lectures**.
+**iOS**: You are allowed up to **2 unexcused absences across lectures and labs/discussions each respectively**.
+If you are not able to attend the given lecture or lab/discussion, you may be given an alternative assignment to complete.

 If you have an extenuating circumstance and have used up your unexcused absences, please fill out our excused absences form.
 Your grade will not be impacted by the first two unexcused absences, nor by any excused absences.

 ## Homeworks

+**Web**:
 The weekly homeworks are mini-projects that have a detailed, step-by-step spec for you to follow.
 You have **2 homework drops** in total which do not impact your grade.
 Any additional incomplete homeworks will result in a NP.
 Homeworks are weighted equally.

+**iOS**:
+There will be no drops for mini-projects.
+In the circumstance that you need additional time to complete, please ask us for an extension on Ed.

 ## Final Project